scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

     try
     {
-      // As AcquireTokenByAuthorizationCodeAsync is asynchronous we want to tell ASP.NET core that we are handing the code
+      // Because AcquireTokenByAuthorizationCodeAsync is asynchronous, we tell ASP.NET core that we're handing the code
-      // even if it's not done yet, so that it does not concurrently call the Token endpoint. (otherwise there will be a
+      // even if it's not done yet, so that it doesn't concurrently call the token endpoint.
+Otherwise, there will be a
-      // race condition ending-up in an error from Azure AD telling "code already redeemed") context.HandleCodeRedemption();
+      // race condition that causes an Azure AD error message ("code already redeemed"). context.HandleCodeRedemption();

-      // The cache will need the claims from the ID token.
+      // The cache needs the claims from the ID token.
-      // If they are not yet in the HttpContext.User's claims, so adding them here. if (!context.HttpContext.User.Claims.Any())
+      // If they're not yet in the HttpContext.User's claims, add them here. if (!context.HttpContext.User.Claims.Any())
       {
           (context.HttpContext.User.Identity as ClaimsIdentity).AddClaims(context.Principal.Claims);